- Minimum volatility ETFs (commonly referred to as "min vol" ETFs) attempt to reduce exposure to stock market volatility.

 There are several other ways that investors may be able to weather an increase in volatility.
 Bonds, for example, tend to be less volatile than stocks.
 When the stock market is expected to be more volatile, investors may want to consider increasing their bond allocation.
 It is worth noting that the bond market is not immune to volatility.

-Whether you take a more passive approach, or want to actively implement strategies that seek to reduce your exposure to market volatility, there are a number of ways to position your portfolio.
-Even though stocks are in the midst of a multiyear rally, and recently reached new all-time highs, it is never a bad time to consider positioning your portfolio for protection against volatility.
+Whether you take a more passive approach to managing your investments, or want to actively implement strategies that seek to reduce your exposure to market volatility, there are a number of ways to position your portfolio.
+Recent market events suggest now may be a good time to evaluate your investments to determine if you are positioned how you'd like to be.